hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/usdcx-support/index.rst

 1. Transfer & hold USDCx - Since USDCx is a token standard (`CIP-56 <https://github.com/global-synchronizer-foundation/cips/blob/main/cip-0056/cip-0056.md>`_) compliant asset then as such any wallet that supports the token standard will have built in support for transfers and holding.
 2. Support xReserves deposits and withdrawals - Custom API integration is required for wallet providers and exchanges to support xReserve deposits and withdrawals to the utility-bridge daml models to / from their parties using the `xReserves UI <https://digital-asset.github.io/xreserve-deposits/>`_.
 Instructions for doing this are included in the section “Supporting xReserve Deposits and Withdrawals” below.
-3. Integrating the xReserve UI (Ethereum)  into the wallet - To enable a full end to end experience for the user a wallet can integrate against Ethereum directly for Deposits on top of integrating point 2.
-To provide an example for doing this the `xReserves UI <https://digital-asset.github.io/xreserve-deposits/>`_ as well as example scripts have been open sourced and can be found `here <https://github.com/digital-asset/xreserve-deposits>`_.
+3. Integrating the xReserve UI (Ethereum) into the wallet - To enable a full end-to-end experience for the user, a wallet can integrate against Ethereum directly for deposits on top of integrating point 2.
+To provide an example for doing this, the `xReserves UI <https://digital-asset.github.io/xreserve-deposits/>`_ as well as `open-sourced example scripts <https://github.com/digital-asset/xreserve-deposits>`_ are available for reference.
 This demonstrates the 2 ethereum transactions that must be submitted to an ethereum node:
     * approve a USDC spending allowance.
     * depositToRemote to deposit USDC into the xReserve contract.